Chyrain/react-error-boundaries/README.md

 ReactDOM.render(<YourComponent onError={onError} />, document.getElementById('root'));
 ```

-In HOC way, you can also customize the FallbackComponent for better appearance:
+You can also customize the FallbackComponent in HOC way:

 ```js
 // import first, FallbackView is default Fallback Component